-Are you wondering what things to do in San Francisco?
+Are you wondering about the best things to do in San Francisco alone?

 10:00 AM – Arrival in Downtown San Francisco: Start at The Halal Guys